MultiscaleHN/baler/src/doc/config.md

 rustflags = ["..", ".."]  # custom flags to pass to all compiler invocations

 [term]
-verbose = false        # whether cargo provides verbose output color = 'auto'         # whether cargo colorizes output
+verbose = false        # whether baler provides verbose output color = 'auto'         # whether baler colorizes output

 # Network configuration
 [net]
 retry = 2 # number of times a network call will automatically retried

-# Alias cargo commands.
+# Alias baler commands.
 The first 3 aliases are built in.
 If your
 # command requires grouped whitespace use the list format.
 [alias]
 b = "build"